vsun78/CalorieFlow/README.md

 # Calorie Karma

-A web-based accountability system for friends to track their daily caloric goals together.
-Users form groups where they set mutual punishments for failing to meet their goals, creating a supportive and motivating environment for achieving health objectives.
+A web-based buddy accountability system for friends to track their daily caloric goals together.
+Users form groups where they set punishments for failing to meet their goals, creating a supportive and motivating environment for achieving health objectives.

 **Live Application:** https://caloriekarma.netlify.app